MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-report-vat.md

     The VAT Return report includes VAT for sales and purchases to customers and from vendors in all countries that use VAT.

-In both cases, VAT is calculated based on the VAT posting setup and the VAT posting groups that you have set up.
+In both cases, VAT is calculated based on the VAT posting setup and the VAT posting groups that you have set up. [!INCLUDE[prod_short](includes/prod_short.md)] shows VAT entries based on their **VAT Date**.

 If you want to view a complete history of VAT entries, every posting that involves VAT creates an entry on the **VAT Entries** page.
 These entries are used to calculate your VAT settlement amount, such as your payment and refund, for a specific period.
 To view VAT entries, choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Entries**, and then choose the related link.